Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan-staking.rst

 - **Delegated stake**: amount of CCD delegated to passive delegation.
 - **APY (7 days)**: the calculated yield of passive delegation based on past 7 days.
 - **APY (30 days)**: the calculated yield of passive delegation based on past 30 days.
-- **Validator commission**: percent of rewards paid as commission to validator.
+- **Block commission**: percent of rewards paid as commission to validator.
 - **Transaction commission**: percentage of transaction rewards that are paid as commission to the validator.
 - **Rewards**: list of rewards paid out during the selected time range.
 Includes an overview graph that shows the aggregated rewards for passive delegation based on the applied filter.
 Rewards details are displayed in a table.
     - **Time** shows the date/time the reward was paid